postrazh/image_backend/README.md

    * valid URL of item image but invalid image content.
 4. Support multiple working environments(development/staging/production).
    * Split the settings for each environment.
-   * Use `.env` file for extracting out the sensitive information.
    * Use `docker-compose` for production deployment.

 # Future roadmap